 In hindsight, I was searching for guidance, healing, and to escape from my fragmented past by creating the perfect external life.
 I was looking for a father figure, and only now do I understand this was a loaded role nobody could fill.
 Without knowing this, the wild child within me hurt a good man in the process of hitting rock bottom.

-I had an affair.
+Swallowed Up in my Brokenness, I had an affair.

 My ex-husband was loyal, safe, good, honest, and kind.
 He was all the things I said I wanted, yet these traits were so unfamiliar that I couldn’t hold the relationship safe.
 And so I cheated with someone else.
 I left before I could be left and hurt someone before I could be hurt.

-I left a good man to face my own demons and be with someone who was familiar and who mirrored the chaotic and messy parts of myself I tried to keep hidden.
+I left a good man to face my own demons and be with someone else who was familiar and who mirrored the chaotic and messy parts of myself I tried to keep hidden.
 This other man and I were wounded on the same level.
 I was ungrounded, unraveling at lightning speed, and I made him my scratching post, unconsciously using him to soften my impending fall from the illusion of perfection.

 We were drunk on the idea we could heal each other’s brokenness.
 Half-conscious with emotion, I led the way as he trailed behind in a heedless daze.
 He unknowingly taught me about my own darkness and I was determined to show him the light.
 We were both seeking redemption from our broken childhoods but neither would say it out loud.